 Candidates must submit an application, CV, statement of research accomplishments, prospective research project summary, and three letters of reference.
 Prospective Fellows should also identify a Brown Engineering faculty member or a collaborating group of Engineering faculty to serve as mentor of the proposed research project.
 Please consult our research website for detailed information.

-Applications will open in the fall.
+Applications are now open in the following areas:

 These Fellowships are provided by a generous gift from Susan and David Hibbitt.